Crisis over suspect letters recedes

 "I do not intend to resign, on the basis that if you get what you want why on earth would you want to resign," he said.

-On Wednesday night he requested the Assembly to be recalled and, if the government's response today had not been what he desired, it was likely he would have resigned at some point before, during or after that special sitting of the House on Friday.
+Last night he requested the Assembly to be recalled and, if the Government's response today had not been what he desired, it was likely he would have resigned at some point before, during or after that special sitting of the House tomorrow.

-The plenary session will go ahead on Friday but some of the tension around it now appears to have been defused.
+The plenary session will go ahead tomorrow but some of the tension around it now appears to have been defused.

 Mr Robinson claimed that move represented a fundamental change to how the scheme had operated before.